Fall 2023 Semester Central

-If you are experiencing problems, including with login or PIN resets, contact the District Information Services Helpdesk at email@example.com or (714) 808-4849.
-For quick help, please refer to the District-provided guide below:
+If you are experiencing problems, including with login or PIN resets, contact the District Information Services Helpdesk at email@example.com.
+For quick help, please refer to the District-provided myGateway help guide.

 Register for Classes

 Need to fill out your schedule, or forgot to waitlist and want to know if that class you were hoping to take opened up?
-Check out the Spring 2019 Open Class list.
+Check out the spring 2023 searchable class schedule.